helenarichie/helenarichie.github.io/_tabs/food.md

 ![Desktop View](/assets/img/tabs/food/mushrooms.jpg){: width="589" height="357" style="max-width: 40%" .normal}
 ![Desktop View](/assets/img/tabs/food/mezzaluna3.jpg){: width="589" height="357" style="max-width: 40%" .normal}
 <br>
-This meal is one of our staples, so we decided to make a lavish version with a blend of oyster, shiitake, and baby bella mushrooms.
-I really didn't notice much of a difference between the finished products, but we felt pretty fancy!
+This meal is one of our staples, so we decided to make a bougie version with a blend of oyster, shiitake, and baby bella mushrooms.
+I really didn't notice a huge difference between the finished products, but we felt pretty fancy!